shaneholloman/mcp-graphlit-server/README.md

 ### Installing via Cursor

-To install graphlit-mcp-server in Cursor IDE application, Cline should use NPX:
+To install graphlit-mcp-server in Cursor IDE application, Cursor should use NPX:

 ```bash
 npx -y graphlit-mcp-server